Tax Tips For Retail Industry Workers

 Tax Tips for Retailers

-Running a business is hard enough without getting caught up in the complexities of the tax system.
-So, to make things simpler, H&R Block has produced a beginners’ guide to the tax deductions all retail businesses should be looking to claim.
+It’s difficult enough to run a business without having to deal with the complexities of the tax system.
+To make things easier, H&R Block has put up a beginners’ guide to the tax deductions that all retailers should be claiming.

-Everything that you purchase to sell in your store is tax-deductible as a cost-of-sale.
-In addition, you can also claim for associated costs of getting stock delivered from suppliers as well as other costs of sale such as delivery charges to customers (if you pay them rather than the customer), packing, etc. If you travel to trade fairs to examine new products, those costs are also deductible.
+As a cost-of-sales, anything you buy to sell in your store is tax-deductible.
+You can also claim for connected costs such as getting stock delivered from suppliers and other sales costs such as delivery charges to consumers (if you pay them instead of the client), packing, and so on.
+Travel expenses to trade shows to evaluate new items are also deductible.

 Immediate Write-off Of Capital Purchases

-Until 30 June 2018, your business can claim an immediate tax deduction for all capital purchases that cost less than $20,000, rather than writing off the cost over several years.
-That could be a great way to refresh your store and generate some extra cash flow.
-To qualify, your business must be a small business (i.e., with an aggregate turnover or less than $10 million.
-Amongst the items, you could look at claiming are the following:
+Until June 30, 2018, your company can claim an instant tax deduction for all capital acquisitions under $20,000 rather than depreciating the cost over time.
+That might be a terrific way to spruce up your store while also bringing in some extra income.
+To be eligible, your company must be a small business (with annual revenue of less than $10 million).
+The following are some of the things you might consider claiming:

 - Cash registers and other POS devices